Stylish Storage Ideas For Small Bathrooms

-Oh how often I’ve read on magazine covers, titles such as, “Fantastic ideas to de-clutter your small bathroom!”
-Or “Brilliant design solutions for small bathrooms!”
-And then, when I open the magazine it turns out I could fit our entire living room into the bathrooms on display, and our entire bathroom into the bath.
+Oh how often I’ve read on magazine covers, titles such as: “Fantastic ideas to de-clutter your small bathroom!”
+Or: “Brilliant design solutions for small bathrooms!”
+But when I open the magazine it turns out I could fit our entire living room into the bathroom on display, and our entire bathroom into the bath!

 And readers in the States – if you think your bathroom is tiny you haven’t been to the UK!
 With 60,000,000 of us crammed into an area of a little over 94,000 square miles, there simply wouldn’t be enough space for everyone to have the bathroom of my dreams.

 Another reason why UK bathrooms tend to be small is because in most houses built prior to the 20th century the bathroom is an afterthought.
 Although a flushing toilet was originally designed in the 16th century, it wasn’t until 1852 that the world’s first modern public conveniences, complete with flushing toilets, opened in London.
-Even as recently as the 1980s many small apartments in Aberdeen in Scotland had no bathrooms or toilets inside.
+Even as recently as the 1980s many small apartments in some UK cities had no bathrooms or toilets inside.
 Instead toilets were either on a stairwell landing or outside in the back yard!
-(I know this because, as students, several of my friends lived in those apartments.)

 Compared to those conditions, a small bathroom is a luxury, so I’ve learned to make the best of what we’ve got.
 Besides, why would I need a wicker armchair in the bathroom anyway?